Google My Business Optimization Checklist

 In Closing

-The beauty of optimizing your Google Business Profile is it doesn’t take much time to nurture.
-Yet the changes can make a significant impact.
+• Optimizing your Google Business Profile doesn’t take much time to nurture, yet the changes can significantly impact you.

-Don’t forget that the information listed on your Google Business Profile should be consistent versus what’s listed on your website and other areas of the web.
+• The information on your Google Business Profile should be consistent with what’s listed on your website and other areas of the web.

-If you follow our checklist and fully optimize your GBP, you should improve your likelihood of ranking better in the local pack.
-If you’re still having issues surpassing your competitors, you can reach out to our local SEO experts here at The Media Captain
+If you follow our checklist and fully optimize your Google Business Profile, you should improve your likelihood of ranking better in the local pack.
+If you’re still having issues surpassing your competitors, you can contact our local SEO experts here at The Media Captain